-We expect that interest expense for the second quarter of 2024 will increase from the first quarter due the \$115.5 million additional payment that we received from DRI in February 2024.
+We expect that interest expense for the second third quarter of 2024 will increase decrease from the first second quarter due to the \$115.5 million additional payment that we received net reduction of debt resulting from DRI in February 2024. the 2026 Note Repurchase Transaction.